mattsteeldue/vforth-next/README.md

 In this implementation a Screen is equivalent to a BLOCK that is 512 bytes, for backward compatibility reasons.

-Among the other things, I implemented an ASSEMBLER vocabulary with Z80N extension op-codes with custom notation as explained in Wiki pages.
+Among the other things, I implemented an ASSEMBLER vocabulary with Z80N extension op-codes with custom notation as explained in Wiki pages <https://github.com/mattsteeldue/forth-next/wiki>.